zooxo/iv/README.md

     043 K LIT+  ...
 Rise the brightness of the display (5 levels).
 Note that the display has to be rebooted (needs two seconds).
     044 L TOFF  ...
 Set the screen off time (x 10 s) (>=3)
     045 M PICK  ...
-Copie n-th number of stack to stack 046 N ROT   ...
+Copy n-th number of stack to stack 046 N ROT   ...
 Rotate 3 numbers of stack (ZYX -> YXZ) 047 O DARK  ...
 Enter screen off manually (triple press F) 048 P <     ...
 Condition less than (returns true, if Y<X)